 While early literacy is important, it’s never too late to get started.

-Brought to you by Head Start Reading: Reading Resources for Parents!
+Reading Resources for Parents!

 Another valuable learning strategy to encourage new readers is to teach your child alphabet recognition.
 This can begin from very early ages to better prepare them for when it’s time to begin reading.
 Getting to know letters will give kids a jump start even when you are reading to them from storybooks.
 Children will not only follow the pictures but also begin recognizing the letters on the page as you read.